 By analyzing multiple metabolites in parallel from your samples, you can get a comprehensive understanding of which metabolic pathways are most active in your model system.

 Featured citation: Pathway-based classification of glioblastoma uncovers a mitochondrial subtype with therapeutic vulnerabilities.

 Work from Garofano, et al. published in Nature Cancer characterizes glioblastoma subtypes.
 Using single cell RNA-seq, four unique tumor subtypes were determined based on cellular metabolic and developmental features.
 Then, six different Promega metabolite assays were used to empirically validate the active metabolic pathways in patient-derived cell models for each subgroup (including glucose uptake, glycolysis, glutaminolysis, lipid metabolism and oxidative stress).
 Metabolic profiling was also used to test the efficacy of drugs for tumor subtypes.

-Webinar: How to Integrate Cellular Metabolism Assays Into Your Research
+Webinar: How to Integrate Cellular Metabolite Assays into Your Research

-Guide to choosing a Cell Viability or Cytotoxicity Assay
+Article: How to Choose a Cell Viability or Cytoxicity Assay